Matt Anderson (baseball)

-Matthew Jason Anderson (born August 17, 1976) is a former Major League Baseball (MLB) relief pitcher.
+Matthew Jason Anderson (born August 17, 1976) is an American former Major League Baseball (MLB) relief pitcher.
 The first overall pick in the 1997 MLB Draft, he played for the Detroit Tigers and Colorado Rockies between 1998 and 2005.

 Early life and college career

 Anderson attended St. Xavier High School, which was also attended by MLB players Paul Byrd, Chris Burke, and Jack Savage.
 After high school, he went on to Rice University.
 In 1995, Anderson was a Southwest Conference all-star.
 In 1996, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League, and was named the league's top pro prospect.
 In 1997 he was a Western Athletic Conference all-star and a First Team College All-American.
 Anderson set Rice University records for career wins (30) and saves (14), and also posted a 1.82 earned run average (ERA) during his final year with the team.
 In the 1997 amateur entry draft, Anderson was selected first overall by the Detroit Tigers.
 He eventually signed with the team for a $2.5 million signing bonus.